 Subject Support.
 We also offer students the opportunity to contribute to supporting younger year groups - a student who is studying in our Sixth Form can support younger students in their studies.
-There is also the opportunity to participate in debating competitions - these are particularly valuable for those students who are considering a career in the legal profession.

 Duke of Edinburgh.
 There is also a long standing commitment to offering our Sixth Form students the opportunity to undertake the Duke of Edinburgh Gold Award that is valued so highly by employers.